jasikpark/jasik-xyz/content/coffee-attempts/index.md

 Type = "post"
 +++

+---

+**TUESDAY, Oct 13, 2020**

+- 1:27pm
+- White Russian Coffee
+- Keurig
+- Grind no. 7
+- 18g of coffee
+- 150g of water in + ice and sugary milk in the pint glass

+---

+**SUNDAY, Oct 11, 2020**

+- 1:55pm
+- White Russian Coffee
+- Mokapot
+- Grind no. 7
+- 27.0g of coffee

+_notes:_ Wtf - grind no. 7 + 27g was wayyyyy too much coffee???
+I only used (27-8.5) 18.5g of coffee??
+I guess I’ll do that next time.
+It turned out well - I made two iced White Russian lattes: Ice, a lil vanilla extract, simple syrup, and some milk and heavy cream whisked together by my protein shaker.
+It’s pretty great imo since I’m using the right amount of coffee for myself.
+I think if I want to use the mokapot more frequently, I need a good grinder and a smaller mokapot.
+Especially since I mostly enjoy iced drinks.

+---

+**SATURDAY, Jul 25, 2020**

+- 11:40am
+- carport
+- keurig
+- 268.6g water
+- 16.2g coffee
+- grind size no. 7

+---

+**FRIDAY, Jul 24, 2020**

+- 3:18pm
+- Carport
+- Keurig
+- 300g water
+- 20.7g coffee
+- Grind size no. 7

+---

+**THURSDAY, Jul 23, 2020**

+- 12:24pm
+- Carport
+- Keurig
+- 304g water
+- 17.3g coffee

+---

+**SATURDAY, Jul 11, 2020**

+- 12:55pm
+- Carport coffee
+- Universal tea strainer
+- Grind size no. 7
+- 5g of coffee
+- 302.7g of water / coffee

+_notes:_ I’ve tried this one time before and it was pretty ok - it tastes like Keurig coffee.
+The nice thing though is that the

+---

 I started keeping track of my coffee making attempts with a goal of replicating [Carport Coffee's](https://caffeinatethepeople.com) coffee.
 Here is my journal.

 **SUNDAY, May 31, 2020**